Laura Umetsu, Editor in Chief

 One in four American families suffers from a severe mental illness.
 The derivative negative toll on family members, caretakers, and healthcare systems of untreated or inadequately treated mental illnesses due to stigma and lack of resources makes access to adequate mental health care one of the most pressing and underfunded needs in our overall healthcare system.
 These Americans are your friends, your coworkers, and your family members.
 To love them would be to advocate for the expansion of the state budget to allow for exploration of alternative treatment plans and an increased overall mental healthcare budget as the deadline for compliance with the State Supreme Court’s ruling draws near.

-Laura Umetsu is a disability rights advocacy attorney residing in Seattle, Washington.
-Ms. Umetsu is a 2008 graduate of the Michael G. Foster School of Business who focused on project management.
+Laura Umetsu is an attorney residing in Seattle, Washington.
+Ms. Umetsu is a 2008 graduate of the Michael G. Foster School of Business who focused on project management, and a 2013 graduate of Louisiana State University’s School of Law.
+She is a board member for NAMI Seattle, a nonprofit that works to support families and individuals affected by mental illnesses.